Sampit conflict: Background

-Decapitations of Madurese
+Decapitations and cannibalism

 At least 300 Madurese were decapitated by the Dayak during the conflict.
 The Dayak have a long history in the ritual practice of headhunting, though the practice was thought to have gradually died out in the early 20th century as it was discouraged by the Dutch colonial rulers.

+There are also reports that in many cases, the killers drank the blood of their victims, cut out their hearts and ate them.

+A Dayak spokesperson said that, because of their anger and resentment against the Madurese settlers, "They don't recognize whether they are women or children.
+They just see them as animals that have to be destroyed."

+A Madurese survivor mourned his murdered children and grandchildren: "They cut off their heads and then cut them up and took them away to eat."

+Police and army, though called to the scene, seem to have done little to stop the violence until at least 500 people were dead.

 Response by authorities

 The scale of the massacre and intensity of the aggression made it difficult for the military and the police to control the situation in Central Kalimantan.
 Reinforcements were sent in to help existing military personnel in the province.
 By February 18, the Dayak assumed control over Sampit.

 Police arrested a local official believed to have been one of the masterminds behind the attacks.
 The masterminds are suspected of paying six men to provoke the riot in Sampit.
 The police also arrested a number of Dayak rioters following the initial murder spree.

 A few days later, on February 21, thousands of Dayak surrounded a police station in Palangkaraya demanding the release of Dayak detainees.
 The Indonesian police succumbed to this demand given that they were vastly outnumbered by the aggressive Dayak.
 By February 28, the Indonesian military had managed to clear the Dayak off the streets and restore order, but sporadic violence continued throughout the year.